 - Secure the latch and close the top of your printer

-Before printing new documents, it’s best to check if your cartridges have been installed correctly by running the cleaning function on your printer.
+Before printing new documents, it is best to check if your cartridges have been installed correctly by running the cleaning function on your printer.
+For reliable and genuine Canon Cartridges, it is best to buy from National Store, ensuring that you get the best quality products for your Canon printer.

 Do you need to replace your old Canon cartridges?
 Make sure to buy genuine ink from an authorised distributor in your area!